ic3-software/ic3-analytics-ops/etc/doc/en/tasks/ServerStatus.md

 By default, this task is asserting the server is returning some information.
 When defined, the assertions allow for testing the versions of the server and/or the installed reporting application : exact match.

+Note this task is using the [ServerStatus](https://doc.iccube.com/?ic3topic=server.api.ServerStatus) REST API request.

 ## JSON Definition

 ```typescript